-The REMOTE FIN command logically terminates a FOCUS session with an EDA server.
+The REMOTE FIN command logically terminates a FOCUS session with a server.
 It should be issued at the conclusion of remote data access.
 The server must be available when you issue this command.

-Note: Issuing a FIN command in native FOCUS will close all active sessions.
+Note: Issuing a FIN command in native FOCUS closes all active sessions.

-Syntax How to Terminate a Remote Session With the REMOTE FIN Command server
+How to Terminate a Remote Session With the REMOTE FIN Command